-The Indianapolis Indians are a professional Triple-A baseball team affiliated with the Pittsburgh Pirates.
-The Indians play their home games at Victory Field in downtown Indianapolis, a 14,200-seat ballpark that has received numerous local and national accolades.
-Since its opening in July of 1996 the ballpark has hosted more than 10 million attendees for Indians games and other community events.
-The venue has been named "Best Minor League Ballpark in America" by several national sports media and is located just west of the Indiana Convention Center & Lucas Oil Stadium.
+The Indianapolis Indians are the professional Triple-A baseball club affiliate of the Pittsburgh Pirates, and has been in continuous operation since 1902.
+The Indians play their home games at Victory Field in downtown Indianapolis, a 14,200-seat ballpark that has received numerous national accolades as one of the best minor league stadiums in the United States.
+The venue is located just west of the Indiana Convention Center & Lucas Oil Stadium.
 Ticket prices run from $10-$16.
 The Indians baseball season runs from April through September.

 In the franchises over 100-year history, some of baseball all-time greats have made their way through Indy, including MLB Hall-of-Famers Harmon Killebrew and Al Lopez, 1960-61 AL MVP Rogers Maris, future Hall-of-Famer Randy Johnson, and a wealth of current stars such as 2013 National League MVP Andrew McCutchen.